Import Suspensions for Chlorphenamine Maleate in 2020

 March 20, 2019

-GMP is a very strict practice everywhere in the world, it matters to human health, sometimes it is life or death.
+GMP is a very strict practice everywhere in the world, it matters to human health, and sometimes it is life or death.

 That’s why there are more and more unnoticed inspections from SFDA to GMP factories in China.

-Only in this way can FDA find more issues in pharmaceutical factories, so our medicine safety issues can be minimized to the most.
+Only in this way can the FDA find more issues in pharmaceutical factories, so our medicine safety issues can be minimized to the most.